 As a means to constantly striving to improve myself as a researcher, I also have a strong interest in tools for data analysis.
 Much of what I post here includes my musings on these tools (oftentimes this is the R programming language and environment) and tips or tricks I’ve tried to work through.
 See my posts and projects for more information.

-MClSc/PhD Candidate in Speech-Language Pathology, 2014 - present
+MClSc/PhD in Speech-Language Pathology, 2019

-BA (Hon) in Linguistics, 2012
+BA (Hons) in Linguistics, 2012